-Major: English 103 or equivalent, 203, 204 and seven advanced courses (21 credit hours).
+Major: English 103 or equivalent, 203, 204, 220, 221 and five advanced courses (15 credit hours).
 English 210, 211, 212, 213 and 230 may not be counted as advanced courses except at the discretion of the department head.
 World literature and upper-division survey courses are strongly recommended electives.

-COMPREHENSIVE NOTE: In the spring of the senior year each major must pass oral comprehensive examinations in English and American literature.
+COMPREHENSIVE NOTE: In the student's senior year, each major must pass oral comprehensive examinations in English and American literature.